angelaaye/covid19/README.md

 ## Get Monthly Industry Data

-Run `python industry_scraper.py` to get monthly number of unemployment insurance claimants by industry.
+Run `industry_scraper.py` to get monthly number of unemployment insurance claimants by industry.
 The information is collected from [Deparment of Labor](https://oui.doleta.gov/unemploy/chariu.asp), and will be stored as `industry.json` for months January to July.
+To obtain the percentage data instead of the actual values, use the script `industry_scraper_percentage.py`.

 ## Get CSV Data